irritably/IQass/README.md

    - Review contextual recommendations for each image
    - Use advanced filtering and sorting with tag-based organization

-5. **Export Data**
+5. **Export and Save**
    - Export enhanced CSV with tag information and comparison data
    - Generate comprehensive reports with recommendations
+   - Save analysis sessions for project continuity
    - Download recommended images list with reasoning
-   - Save analysis results for project documentation

 ### Enhanced Features Usage